a-shalimov/test/README.md

 # test
-Learning how to use git&amp;gitnub
+Learning how to use git &amp; gitnub